zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

 **Example:**

-If the service is deployed in a Tomcat servlet container, you can configure the context by placing an _xml_ file with the same name as the application deployment unit into the `_$CATALINA_BASE/conf/[enginename]/[hostname]/_`.
+If the service is deployed in a Tomcat servlet container, you can configure the context by placing an _XML_ file with the same name as the application deployment unit into `_$CATALINA_BASE/conf/[enginename]/[hostname]/_`.

 Other containers provide different mechanisms for the same purpose.